github/docs/content/admin/github-actions/enabling-github-actions-for-github-enterprise-server/enabling-github-actions-with-minio-storage.md

 ## Prerequisites

-Before enabling {% data variables.product.prodname_actions %} on {% data variables.product.product_location_enterprise %}, make sure you have completed the following steps:
+Before enabling {% data variables.product.prodname_actions %}, make sure you have completed the following steps:

 * You need to prepare your MinIO storage bucket.
 To help you quickly set up a MinIO bucket and navigate MinIO's customization options, see the "[Quickstart for configuring your MinIO storage bucket for {% data variables.product.prodname_actions %}](/admin/github-actions/enabling-github-actions-for-github-enterprise-server/quickstart-for-configuring-your-minio-storage-bucket-for-github-actions)."
-* To avoid resource contention on the appliance, we recommend that MinIO be hosted separately from {% data variables.product.product_location %}.
+* To avoid resource contention on the appliance, we recommend that MinIO be hosted separately from {% data variables.location.product_location %}.
 * Create your bucket for storing workflow data. {% indented_data_reference reusables.actions.enterprise-s3-permission spaces=2 %}

 {% data reusables.actions.enterprise-common-prereqs %}

 ## Enabling {% data variables.product.prodname_actions %} with MinIO storage

-{% data reusables.enterprise_installation.ssh-into-instance %}
-{% data reusables.actions.perform-blob-storage-precheck %}
 {% data reusables.enterprise_site_admin_settings.access-settings %}
 {% data reusables.enterprise_site_admin_settings.management-console %}
 {% data reusables.enterprise_management_console.actions %}